DavidFunosas/MSI/charmReadme.txt

 to run the scripts that are provided to automate the calculations and analysis.
 The python3 environment must include the following modules: sys, os, numpy, copy, getopt, argparse and htmd.
+User must first uncompress the db.zip file in the root directory of the script.

 1.SUMMARY